atet/sql/README.md

 ## 8. Experiment

-* Play around with the software, make new views.
+* Play around with the software, make new views
-* Find new data on the internet and learn new ways to use SQL for your workflow.
+* Find new data on the internet and learn new ways to use SQL for your workflow
-* If you are an Excel and/or R user, think about how your analysis workflow would be different using SQL.
+* If you are an Excel and/or R user, think about how your analysis workflow would be different using SQL
 * Resources:

 Description | Link